pragmagic/vscode-nim/README.md

 * `nim.project` - optional array of projects file, if nim.project not defined then all nim files will be used as separate project
 * `nim.licenseString` - optional license text that will be inserted on nim file creation

-### Commands
-The following commands are provided by the extension:

-* `Nim: Run selected file` - compile and run selected file, it uses `c` compiler by default, but you can specify `cpp` in `nim.buildCommand` config parameter.
-This command available from file context menu or by `F6` keyboard shortcut
 #### Example

 ```json